dumpus-app/dumpus-api/README.md

-# DDPE API V2
+# Dumpus API

-API to handle Discord GDPR links sent from the DDPE app.
+API to handle Discord GDPR links sent from the Dumpus app.

 ## Requirements